davidmarkclements/bespoke-markdown/README.md

 };
 ```

-To take advantage of this default behaviour insert YAML data in a slide
+To take advantage of this default behavior insert YAML data in a slide

 ```markdown